greena13/react-hotkeys/README.md

 </MyHotKeysComponent>
 ```

-`withHotKeysIgnore()` also accepts a second argument that becomes the default props of the component it returns:
+`withIgnoreKeys()` also accepts a second argument that becomes the default props of the component it returns:

 ```javascript
 import {withHotKeysIgnore} from 'react-hotkeys';